HarshaSatyavardhan/Image-Super-Resolution/README.md

 * The general adversarial network was invented by Ian Goddfellow, where two networks play a game.
 In our case, we will build a "crappifier" to make images worse, and the critic will try to determine which is fake and which is original.
 This will help us achieve super resolution.

-* Let's build a function first that will go through and "crappify" some data
+* First we build a function that will go through and "crappify" some data

-* And now lets get some data to work with we will use PETS dataset
+* And now lets get some data to work with ( we will use PETS dataset )

 * we'll make two folders, one for the low resolution and high resolution photos

-* Now lets generate our dataset
+* Now lets generate our crappify dataset

 * The goal of this model will be to generate our "super resolution" images

-* on the left will be crappified image and the right our original images
+* on the left side we will have crappified images and the right our original images

 * now we initiate UNET here